salesforce/refocus-utilities/README.md

 ### sample-store-attributes-as-keys

-Use sample-store-attributes-as-keys to set up the new keys for subject/aspect tags, aspect writers, and aspect ranges.
+Use sample-store-attributes-as-keys to set up the new keys for subject/aspect tags, aspect writers, and aspect ranges before deploying the corresponding code changes.
+Run this again if the format needs to be changed in the future.

 The redis connection url defaults to local redis instance `redis://localhost:6379`, but if environment variable `REDIS_URL` exists, it